Performance Portable Monte Carlo Neutron Transport in MCDC via Numba: Monte Carlo Neutron Transport and MC/DC

 Predicting how neutrons move through space and time is important when modeling inertial confinement fusion systems, pulsed neutron sources, and nuclear criticality safety experiments, among other systems.
+Unlike charged particles, neutrons can interact with the nucleus of an atom because they are unaffected by the negatively charged orbital electrons and the positively charged core.
+Some isotopes readily absorb neutrons into the nucleus, which may make such atoms unstable.
+When an unstable atom fissions, it releases energy along with two daughter nuclei and subatomic particles, which may be more neutrons, depending on the parent atom.
+If additional neutrons are released and encounter more fissionable material, the release of subsequent neutrons can induce a chain reaction.
+Thus, a population of neutrons can change rapidly in dynamic systems.

-Simulating these problems is computationally difficult using any numerical method, as the neutron distribution is a function of seven independent variables: three in space, three in velocity, and time.
+Simulating neutron transport problems is computationally difficult using any numerical method, because the neutron distribution is a function of seven independent variables: three in space, three in velocity, and time \cite{lewis_computational_1984}.
 Modern HPC systems now enable high-fidelity simulation of neutron transport for problem types that have seldom been modeled before due to limitations of previous computers.
-Specifically, large scale, highly dynamic transport problems require thousands of compute nodes using modern hardware accelerators (i.e., GPUs) \cite{hamilton_continuous-energy_2019, romano_openmc_nodate}.
+Specifically, large-scale, highly dynamic transport problems require thousands of compute nodes using modern hardware accelerators (i.e., GPUs) \cite{hamilton_continuous-energy_2019, romano_openmc_nodate}.

 The behavior of neutrons can be modeled with a Monte Carlo simulation, where particles with statistical importance are created and transported to produce a particle history \cite{lewis_computational_1984}.
-A particle's path and the specific set of events that occur within its history are governed by pseudo-random numbers, known probabilities (e.g., from material data), and known geometries.
+A particle's path and the specific set of events that occur within its history are governed by pseudorandom numbers, known probabilities (e.g., from material data), and known geometries.
 Data about how particles move and/or interact with the system are tallied to solve for parameters of interest with an associated statistical error from the Monte Carlo process.

-The analog Monte Carlo method is slow to converge (with a convergence rate of $\mathcal{O}(1/\sqrt{n})$ where $n$ is the number of simulated particles).
+The analog Monte Carlo method converges slowly at a rate of $\mathcal{O}(1/\sqrt{n})$, where $n$ is the number of simulated particles.
 New Monte Carlo schemes could converge the solution faster in wall-clock time with fewer simulated particles and may be needed to effectively simulate some systems.
-Monte Carlo/Dynamic Code (MC/DC) was written to enable the rapidly developing these novel numerical methods.
+We wrote MC/DC to enable rapidly developing these novel numerical methods for time-dependent simulations in particular.